-SECRETARY-GENERAL'S REMARKS AT DAG HAMMARSKJÖLD MEDAL CEREMONY TO HONOUR FALLEN PEACEKEEPERS
+SECRETARY-GENERAL'S REMARKS AT DAG HAMMARSKJÖLD MEDAL CEREMONY IN 2012 TO HONOUR FALLEN PEACEKEEPERS

 Ladies and gentlemen,